This woman has been missing for 7 months. Her family tells the story of their desperate search

 Police will only say that she left the country voluntarily and that they believe she is currently in Europe.

-Here in Toronto, both at work and at her condo, her brother was learning from colleagues and residents of his sister's building that they'd found her reclusive and difficult to get to know.
+In Toronto, her brother was learning from her colleagues at work and her condo neighbours that they'd found her reclusive and difficult to get to know.

-But the bookshelves lining her condo walls offer a mute contrast — the wide range of novels, autobiographies and travel books suggesting a woman with a broad range of interests and a lively, curious mind.
+But the bookshelves lining her condo walls offered a mute contrast, with a wide range of novels, autobiographies and travel books suggesting a woman with a broad range of interests and a lively, curious mind.

-Looking back, Terence Sullivan says he can see other red flags.
+Looking back, Terence says he can see warning signs.
 Although his sister sent warm Christmas texts to her parents and all her siblings during a trip to South America, she hadn't been to New Brunswick to visit in several years.

-Recent texts to her sister, Moira, revealed other uncharacteristic behaviour — some of them accusatory and hostile; or conversations in which she believed she overheard people talking about her — very unlike the modest, reserved woman they knew.
+Recent texts to her sister, Moira, revealed other uncharacteristic behaviour — some of them accusatory and hostile, or about conversations in which she believed she overheard people talking about her — unlike the modest, reserved woman they knew.

-If Sullivan is seriously ill, Dr. Sean Kidd, clinical psychologist and scientist at CAMH, says her family, like many others, can be left feeling helpless.
+If Sullivan is seriously ill, said Dr. Sean Kidd, clinical psychologist and scientist at the Centre for Addiction and Mental Health in Toronto, her family, like many others, can be left feeling helpless.

 "Certainly in the early stages before the family and the person understands what's happening, they can be at a complete loss about how to make sense of the behaviour," Kidd said.

-And while it's rare for people with psychosis to disappear, he says many people with severe mental illness withdraw and become increasingly isolated.
-It's a form of disappearance, Kidd, says, as they become overwhelmed and lose the ability to engage with the world.
+It's rare for people with psychosis to disappear, Kidd said, but many people with severe mental illness withdraw and become increasingly isolated.
+As they become overwhelmed and lose the ability to engage with the world, it's a form of disappearance, he said.

-Kidd says psychosis tends to wax and wane, making it possible for some people to manage how they appear to other people until it finally becomes too difficult to keep up the pretence of being fine.
+Psychosis tends to wax and wane, Kidd said, making it possible for some people to manage how they appear to other people until it finally becomes too difficult to keep up the pretence of being fine.

-Often, says Kidd, there is little families can do except wait for the right moment to intervene.
+Often there is little families can do except wait for the right moment to intervene, he said.

 "It's definitely worth keeping up the hope and alerting everyone in their network, even acquaintances.
 It could be a more remote acquaintance that is the first person she reaches out to.
 So you want everyone to have a system where the second you hear from her, you text, get in touch, and think through a path back."

-It can take months and even years for a severe mental psychosis to run its course, warns Kidd, making it very difficult for family members waiting to hear from someone who doesn't yet believe they have an illness.
+It can take months and even years for a severe mental psychosis to run its course, warned Kidd, making it difficult for family members waiting to hear from someone who doesn't believe they have an illness.

 "It's often a game of patience," said Kidd, and "a difficult version of grief, a narrative of your loved one that has come apart."

-In October, he travels to Europe hoping to meet every person who had any contact with her, from the clerk who rented to a car to her in Amsterdam to the officer at the police station in Marseille, to the official at Global Affairs at the Canadian embassy in Paris, who calls the family almost every month.
+In October, he will travel to Europe hoping to meet every person who had any contact with her, from the clerk who rented a car to her in Amsterdam to the officer at the police station in Marseille, to the official at Global Affairs at the Canadian Embassy in Paris, who calls the family almost every month.

 The family struggled with whether to publicly connect their sister's disappearance to the possibility of psychosis.

-"We know Shannon is not functioning," said Terence Sullivan.
+"We know Shannon is not functioning," said Terence.
 "She's always been responsible, paid her bills."

-He believes mental illness is the reason Sullivan has vanished.
+He believes mental illness explains his sister's disappearance.
 "This is a tragedy for someone who was so loving and kind and responsible, for this to happen."

 If anyone has information about Shannon Sullivan, the family would like to be contacted directly at the following email: tksullivan71@gmail.com